FudgeMunkey/rss-sms/README.md

 1. Edit the 'rss-sms' Lambda function
 2. In the 'Configuration' tab, select 'General configuration'
 3. Click 'Edit'
-4. Change the Timeout value to be 1 minute and 0 seconds
+4. Change the Timeout value to be 3 minutes and 0 seconds
 5. Click 'Save'

 You need to configure the environment variables used by **RSS SMS**.
 Complete the following steps.